KabukiStarship/Script2/spec/data/readme.md

 # [SCRIPT Specification](../readme.md)

-## License

-Copyright (C) 2014-2019 Cale McCollough <cale@astartup.net>; All right reserved (R).

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at <https://mozilla.org/MPL/2.0/>.

 ## [ASCII Data Specification](readme.md)

 Automaton Standard Code for Information Interchange (ASCII) Data Types are mimicked after the the American Standard Code for Information Interchange C0 Control Codes using 3 all capitol letters.
 There are 32 POD Data Types, mimicking the number of ASCII C0 Control Codes, that include 5 Object pointer types that point to objects.
 Arrays, Stacks, multi-dimensional matrices, and 2, 3, and 4-homogenous-tuple (homo-tuple) types can be created using the Vector types bit.
 All data types are word-aligned leaving some illegal Vector types, such as an 8-bit Array of 16-bit types.
 These illegal types are used in order to create 2, 3, and 4-tuple homogeneous Vectors of a type, such as a 4-tuple of 8-bit unsigned integers (UI1).